-Their support system is chat and email based.
+You can reach eToro customer service via their support system which is chat and email based.
 Reaction time is industry average with occasional delays in response.

 EToro has a very good help center which covers pretty much any topic/question you might have about the platform.
 You’ll find answers about copy trading, deposits/withdrawals, verification, community, your account, troubleshooting and much more.
 Some parts of the help center do seem a bit outdated and are even reporting 404 errors as of the moment of writing.

 Other resources provided include live webinars, an eCourse program which helps you master financial trading at your own pace, and a catalogue of training videos which cover everything from managing your capital to learning the ins and outs of trading psychology.
 Ultimately if you have a certain specific question, you can reach out to the platform’s support directly by opening a ticket.
 EToro website has a status page which communicates and records any scheduled/unscheduled issues that the platform may experience.

 EToro claims that they’ll never share your personal information with someone and confirm that said information is protected behind several layers of encryption and cybersecurity.

 This is all well and good but said information is stored on centralized servers which can be hacked into, so keep that in mind.
 Final thing to note is that trading CFDs and cryptocurrencies is generally a highly-risky activity, as more than 62% of people experience losses while doing so.
 Before deciding to trade any of these instruments you should carefully consider your investment objectives, level of experience, and overall risk levels you are willing to take.
 The broker is also fully regulated and adheres to guidelines of FCA and CySEC, which gives traders an additional layer of confidence in eToro.